JulioMontas/I-Have-Learned/Summar-2022-Web3-Basic.md

 https://github.com/amark/gun An open source cybersecurity protocol for syncing decentralized graph data.

 https://web3js.readthedocs.io/en/v1.7.4/ web3.js is a collection of libraries that allow you to interact with a local or remote ethereum node using HTTP, IPC or WebSocket.

+#### To Think about
+- MetaMask used contact list to add friends and addresses you trush